orgua/OneWireHub/README.md

 - test each example with real OneWire-Hosts, for now it's tested with the onewire-lib and a loxone-system (ds18b20 passed)
 - [List of all Family-Codes](http://owfs.sourceforge.net/family.html)
 - [List of Maxim Sensors](https://www.maximintegrated.com/en/app-notes/index.mvp/id/3989) (at the bottom)
+- add examples for
+  - more devices
+  - overdrive mode
+  - hw dependent code

 ### Connecting the HUB with the Network